 - Start scrutinizing the consequences and rewards of your habits.
-Make a simple pro/con list of what your habit gives you.
+Make a simple pro/con list of what your habits give you.
 Try to be viciously, unsparingly honest with yourself.
-Youcan do it.
-Make your own pro/con list of the bad habit.
+You can do it.
+Make your own pro/con list of the bad habits.

 - Begin to weigh the short-term rewards with the long- term consequences.
-Usually, we justify indulging in a habit we know is bad because we value the short-term rewards disproportionately over the long-term effects.
-And that’s because we can’t see the long-term effects — they’re far off in the future, hard to judge, sometimes uncertain.
+Usually we justify indulging in a habit we know is bad because we value the short-term rewards disproportionately over the long-term effects.
+And that’s because we can’t see the long-term effects — they’re far off in the future, hard to judge and sometimes uncertain.
 It’s much easier to see and feel the short-term benefits.

 Ditch Your Bad Habits